OpenEvalProject/evals/manuscripts/elife-92406/v1/manuscript.md

 Seven days after sorting for eGFP-positive cells, cells were sorted again according to the surface expression of GnRHR variants.
 Briefly, cells were first washed with 1× PBS (Gibco) and harvested with TrypLE Express protease (Gibco).
 GnRHRs expressed at the cell surface were immunostained for 30 min in the dark with DyLight 550-conjugated anti-HA antibody (Invitrogen).
 Cells were then washed twice with PBS containing 2% FBS, and sorted on a BD FACS Aria II (BD Biosciences).
 Forward and side scatter profiles were used to gate for intact live cells, and eGFP fluorescence was used to gate for recombined cells.
 Cells were then sorted into even quartiles based on the amount of DyLight 550 fluorescence (561 nm laser, 585/15 nm emission filter).
 Sorted cells were collected in complete media supplemented with 10% FBS (Gibco) and plated in 10 cm tissue culture plates.
 Cells were allowed to grow to confluency and then were washed with 1 X PBS (Gibco) and harvested with TrypLE Express protease (Gibco).
 Cell pellets were frozen for subsequent analysis.

-## Extraction of genomic DNA and next-generation sequencing
+### Extraction of genomic DNA and next-generation sequencing

 Genomic DNA (gDNA) was extracted from cell pellets using the Sigma GenElute Mammalian gDNA Miniprep Kit (Sigma-Aldrich).
 DNA amplicons for Illumina sequencing were produced from the gDNA using a previously described semi-nested polymerase chain reaction (PCR) technique (Matreyek et al., 2017).
 In order to selectively amplify recombined DNA, the first PCR utilized a primer which anneals upstream of the 10N UMI and a primer that anneals in the BFP-encoding region of the landing pad.
 Eight replicate PCRs were carried out with 2.5 µg of gDNA and HiFi HotStart Ready Mix (Kapa Biosystems, Wilmington, MA).
 These PCRs were limited to seven cycles to avoid PCR bias.
 PCR products were purified using a ZR-96 DNA Clean & Concentrator-5 kit (Zymo Research), and replicate products were then pooled.
 10 µL of this first PCR product was then used as the template for a second PCR, which utilized primers that incorporate Illumina adapter sequences to both ends of the 10N UMI.
 To avoid PCR bias, these reactions were monitored by real-time PCR on a StepOne RT-PCR instrument (Applied Biosystems, Waltham, MA) and terminated during mid-log amplification (17 or 18 cycles).
 Four replicate PCRs were carried out with HiFi HotStart Ready Mix (Kapa Biosystems) and SYBR Green fluorescent dye (Applied Biosystems).
 Replicate PCR products were then combined and purified with a Zymoclean Gel DNA Recovery Kit (Zymo Research).
 To further improve the yield and quality of the amplicons, an additional six-cycle PCR was carried out with the HiFi HotStart Ready Mix (Kapa Biosystems) and primers that preserve the DNA sequence.
 These PCR products were then purified using a Zymo DNA Clean & Concentrator-5 kit (Zymo Research).
 Finally, amplicon yield and quality were assessed using an Agilent 2200 TapeStation with D1000 tape (Agilent Technologies, Santa Clara, CA) and a Synergy Neo2 microplate reader (BioTek).
 Amplicons were sequenced using an Illumina NextSeq150 flow cell, paired end, with 50% PhiX content.

-## Plasma membrane expression and epistasis measurements
+### Plasma membrane expression and epistasis measurements

 Illumina sequencing of the recombined UMIs within each sorted cell fraction were matched to the corresponding GnRHR mutants using the PacBio sequencing data and subjected to previously described quality filtering (Penn et al., 2020).
 Estimations of PME for each mutant were then calculated as previously described (Penn et al., 2020).
 PME measurements were averaged across two biological replicates.
 Within each library, the average fluorescence intensity values of the mutants were ranked and converted into a percentile.
 Mutants that differed in their percentile values by more than 25% across the two replicates were excluded from analysis.
 The use of percentile-based filtering overcomes intrinsic limitations associated with the distinct dynamic range constraints that occur because of the distinct surface immunostaining profiles of these three cellular libraries (Figure 3).
 Intensity values that meet these criteria are highly correlated across the two biological replicates (average Spearman’s ρ = 0.936 across the three libraries, Figure 4—figure supplement 1).
 To facilitate the comparison of epistatic interactions within a common set of secondary mutations, we excluded mutants that did not pass quality filtering in all three libraries from our analysis.
 After data filtering, we obtained PME measurements for 251 mutants in all three libraries (Supplementary file 4).
-These PME measurements were then utilized to calculate epistasis scores for the double mutants in the V276T and W107A libraries using the following equation:ε=ln(ωab)−ln(ωa)−ln(ωb)
+These PME measurements were then utilized to calculate epistasis scores for the double mutants in the V276T and W107A libraries using the following equation:

+$$
+\epsilon=ln(\omega_{ab})−ln(\omega_{a})−ln(\omega_{b})
+$$

 where Ɛ is the epistasis score, ωab is the fluorescence intensity of the double mutant relative to WT mGnRHR, ωa is the fluorescence intensity of the single mutant in the WT library relative to WT mGnRHR, and ωb is the fluorescence intensity of the background mutation (either V276T or W107A) relative to WT mGnRHR, as previously described (Olson et al., 2014).

-## Expression measurements of individual GnRHR variants
+### Expression measurements of individual GnRHR variants

 HEK283T cells were obtained from ATCC and grown under the same conditions described above.
 GnRHR variants were transiently expressed in these cells, and the plasma membrane and intracellular expression of these variants was measured by flow cytometry, as previously described (Chamness et al., 2021).
 The reported expression levels represent measurements from three biological replicates.

-## In vitro translation of chimeric Lep proteins
+### In vitro translation of chimeric Lep proteins

 Messenger RNA (mRNA) of chimeric Lep proteins was generated and used for in vitro translation reactions as previously described (Chamness et al., 2021).
 Translation products were then analyzed by SDS-PAGE as previously described (Chamness et al., 2021).
 The intensities of singly (G1) and doubly (G2) glycosylated protein were quantified by densitometry in ImageJ software.
-Apparent transfer free energy values representing transfer of the TMDs of interest from the translocon to the membrane were then calculated using the following equation:ΔGapp=−RTln(Kapp)=−RTln(G1G2)
+Apparent transfer free energy values representing transfer of the TMDs of interest from the translocon to the membrane were then calculated using the following equation:

+$$
+ΔG_{app}=−RTln(K_{app})=−RTln(\frac{G1}{G2})
+$$

 where ΔGapp is the free energy for transfer of the TMD into the membrane, R is the universal gas constant, T is the temperature, Kapp is the equilibrium constant for transfer of the TMD into the membrane, G1 is the intensity of the singly glycosylated band, and G2 is the intensity of the doubly glycosylated band, as previously described (Hessa et al., 2005).
 The reported transfer free energy values represent the average of three experimental replicates.

-## Structural modeling of Mus musculus GnRHR
+### Structural modeling of Mus musculus GnRHR

 The sequence of mGnRHR was obtained from UniProt (accession number Q01776) and a homology model in the inactive state was generated as previously described (Chamness et al., 2021).
 Images were generated by structurally aligning this mGnRHR model to an experimentally determined inactive-state human GnRHR crystal structure (GNRHR, PDB 7BR3, 2.79 Å) using the Super command in PyMol (Schrödinger, Inc, New York, NY) (Yan et al., 2020).

-## Computational estimates for the stability of mGnRHR variants
+### Computational estimates for the stability of mGnRHR variants

 Structural estimates for the effects of mutations on the stability of mGnRHR were determined using a previously described Rosetta based protocol featuring a membrane protein optimized energy function (Alford et al., 2015; Barlow et al., 2018).
 Briefly, the homology model of mGnRHR described above was used as the starting structure for computational stability estimates.
 A spanfile describing the transmembrane regions was created for mGnRHR using OCTOPUS predictions from Topcons (Bernsel et al., 2009; Viklund and Elofsson, 2008).
 The homology model was transformed into membrane coordinates using the mp_transform application.
 An ensemble of structures of each variant and wildtype (50 iterations) was generated from the homology model.
 For variants containing two mutations, the mutations were both introduced at the same time.
 The ΔΔG for each variant was calculated by subtracting the average score of the three lowest scoring variant models from the average score of the three lowest scoring WT models (ΔΔG = ΔGmut - ΔGwt).

-## Unsupervised learning
+### Unsupervised learning

 To classify mGnRHR variants based on their expression profiles, we first standardized their scores using the Standard Scaler tool from Python’s scikit-learn library in order to ensure that the clustering algorithms are not affected by the scale of the data.
 Next, we then reduced the dimensionality of the standardized data using UMAP (McInnes et al., 2018).
 We then used a density-based clustering algorithm (HDBSCAN) to cluster variants based on their expression profiles (McInnes et al., 2017).
 Unsupervised learning analyses were carried out based on deep mutational scanning measurements alone and did not incorporate any structural and/ or energetic parameters.

-## Quantification and analysis
+### Quantification and analysis

 Flow cytometry data were analyzed in FlowJo software (Treestar, Ashland, OR), and in vitro translation data were analyzed in ImageJ software.
 PME measurements were analyzed in Origin software (OriginLab, Northampton, MA) and mapped onto the mGnRHR homology model in PyMol (Schrödinger, Inc).